BradleyMatera/dids/README.md

 ### Role of DID Resolvers

-A DID resolver implements the logic of one or more DID methods:

 - For a ledger-based DID, the resolver knows how to look up the identifier on that ledger (for example, fetch a transaction or read a smart contract state).
 - For a key-based DID like did:key, the resolver code knows how to decode the DID (which contains the public key) and simply formulates the DID Document on the fly.
 - For did:web, a resolver performs an HTTPS GET to the well-known URL corresponding to the DID.
 - The resolver then normalizes the data into the standard DID Document data model and returns it.

-The W3C DID Resolution specification (currently a Working Draft) outlines the standard DID resolution interface – conceptually: resolve(DID) -> (DID Document, DID Document Metadata, DID Resolution Metadata).
+The W3C DID Resolution specification (currently a Working Draft) outlines the standard DID resolution interface – conceptually: `resolve(DID) -> (DID Document, DID Document Metadata, DID Resolution Metadata)`.
 It also defines error handling (like what if a DID is not found, or deactivated).

 Many DID resolvers exist: